clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes/kubernetes-bp.rst

 .. note::

-   Oher Linux\* distros shown in Kubernetes upgrade documentation reflect `apt-get update`, `apt-mark hold kubeadm`, and similar commands; however, such commands **aren not valid** on |CL|.
+   Other Linux\* distros shown in Kubernetes upgrade documentation reflect `apt-get update`, `apt-mark hold kubeadm`, and similar commands; however, such commands **aren not valid** on |CL|.